AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/utm-attributes.md

 ## How to analyze attribution?

-Google Analytics has some more robust functionality in their web interface that lets you perform four different attribution models:  first click, last click, linear (divide revenue equally across all the sources in the path), and weighted (customized attribution).
+[!DNL Google Analytics] has some more robust functionality in their web interface that lets you perform four different attribution models:  first click, last click, linear (divide revenue equally across all the sources in the path), and weighted (customized attribution).

 Now that you understand what is the attribution model for each micro or macro-conversion, the question becomes what do you do with the totality of a user's conversions?
 For example, look at the UTMs recorded based on the GA last click logic: